Selective "Selective Prediction": Reducing Unnecessary Abstention in Vision-Language Reasoning: Experiments

 \subsection{Vision-Language Models}

-We experiment with two VLMs: BLIP2~\cite{li2023blip} and InstructBLIP~\cite{dai2023instructblip}, both using FlanT5-XL as the LLM backbone.\footnote{\url{https://github.com/salesforce/LAVIS}} InstructBLIP is instruction tuned on A-OKVQA; BLIP2 has not been trained on the A-OKVQA task.
+We experiment with three VLMs: BLIP2~\cite{li2023blip}, InstructBLIP~\cite{dai2023instructblip}, and LLaVA-1.5~\cite{liu2023improved}.
+Both BLIP models use FlanT5-XL as the LLM backbone.\footnote{\url{https://github.com/salesforce/LAVIS}} InstructBLIP and LLaVA-1.5 are instruction tuned on both VQAv2 and A-OKVQA; BLIP2 has not been trained on either task.